 When our oldest was 4 we received a diagnosis of pdd-nos, a form of Autism.
 The reaction to his diagnosis of Autism was mixed.
 The families who knew us well understood.
-And several older women in our church at the time inferred it could partially be a discipline issue.
+Some older women I knew inferred it could partially be a discipline issue.
 That I needed to get my emotions and life in order.
 The same women did not offer to get to know our family.
 Bring us a meal.
 Or offer babysitting.
 Our lifeline at that stage was a few trusted sitters and friends who watched our kids when we needed a break.

 There is talk in certain circles that Christian culture is too indulgent toward self care.
 Sure I think it can be abused or over indulged like almost anything in life.
 But I truly believe this: Mom’s need self care.
 They need the opportunity to catch up on sleep on the weekends.
 They need a break from meltdowns, wet noses, and dirty diapers.
 They need friends.
 And older women to love on them.

 When we moved from Minnesota to North Carolina 4 years ago I felt like a victim.
 Not of my kids, but of emotional fatigue.
 Special needs parenting can do that to a person.
 Especially when they are weary.
 Then, when I felt the freedom of my kids going to school “all day?”
 I felt guilty.
 Who was I to get time to recharge during the day?

 Slowly my mindset changed.
 And now I am so thankful.
 I need the time they go to school for myself.
 Not to paint my nails or watch Netflix all day (though in moderation-go for it!) but to use my skills for good.
 And to clear my brain after the drama that sometimes comes with kids who have ADHD, autism, anxiety, OCD tendencies, and tics.